COUNTRY HOMES BOULEVARD RESTORATION PROJECT

 - National Pollutant Discharge Elimination System Permit.
 The National Pollution Discharge Elimination System (NPDES) Permit was written and enacted in order to address polluted, non-point stormwater runoff.
 The Permit dictates that Spokane County programs and practices must be created for all new development, ensuring that stormwater runoff is being captured and treated in order to protect groundwater and surface waterbodies from further degradation.

 - State Environmental Policy Act (SEPA).
 Prior to submittal of the JARPA, a SEPA checklist was required and sent to affected property owners, the Spokane Tribes, and the Washington State Department of Archaeology and Historic Preservation.
-The County received a Determination of Non-Significance for the proposed project.
+The County received a Determination of Non-Significance for the project.

 How does the new bio-infiltration swale and subsurface pipe system work?